 The basic principles

 The foundation of your eating habits must be a proactive and conscious decision to be healthy.
 Once we have made this choice to value our long-term health we have a firm and secure platform upon which to start.
 We can then seek out the healthy food options designing them into our lifestyle and avoiding the poison will become easier.
 If we focus on optimal health and the satisfaction of doing the right thing in moving towards that goal, many of the things we once enjoyed putting in our mouths will begin to loose their appeal.
 Not only will your taste buds accommodate your conscious shift in values, but you will also discover many new delicious taste experiences.
-The short-term pleasure of a nice taste is far outweighed by the long-term satisfaction of knowing you are doing the right thing for your body, and thus serving your values of health and longevity.
+The short-term pleasure of a nice taste is far outweighed by the long-term happiness achieved in knowing you are doing the right thing for your body, and thus serving your values of health and longevity.